Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 So it’s important to remember – actually I do now have – I’m on the live meeting and I can move the slides myself.
 So we’ll be going with that.

-Why that is appropriate?
-There has recently been a review under the Office of the National Institutes of Health Pathways to Prevention Workshop that documented quote, "Evidence is insufficient to determine the effectiveness of long-term opioid therapy for improving chronic pain and function.
-Evidence does support a dose-dependent risk of serious harm."
+Why is that appropriate?
+There has recently been a review under the auspices of the National Institutes of Health Pathways to Prevention Workshop that documented quote, “Evidence is insufficient to determine the effectiveness of long-term opioid therapy for improving chronic pain and function.
+Evidence does support a dose-dependent risk of serious harm.”

 So we really don’t have good evidence that there’s long-term benefit from opioid therapy.
 But we do know that it creates some significant problems.
 When we look at fibromyalgia specifically, our guidelines are very clear that opioid analgesics are not recommended, despite widespread use.

 Many professional organizations listed here on this slide have recommended against the use of long-term opioid therapy in fibromyalgia.
-The Cochrane Collaborative did a 2014 review and concluded specifically that there is quote, "no evidence at all," unquote of oxycodone efficacy in fibromyalgia.
+The Cochrane Collaborative did a 2014 review and concluded specifically that there is, “no evidence at all,” of oxycodone efficacy in fibromyalgia.

 The only opioid that has any evidence is tramadol.
-That has been shown to work short-term within RCT.
-And - but it's important to remember that tramadol is a weak mu opioid antagonist.
-But it's efficacy in fibromyalgia is more likely related to its action as a serotonin epinephrine reuptake inhibitor which is similar to duloxetine for example, which was FDA approved for the treatment of fibromyalgia.
+That has been shown to work short-term with an RCT.
+And – but it’s important to remember that tramadol is a weak mu opioid antagonist.
+But it’s efficacy in fibromyalgia is more likely related to its action as a serotonin norepinephrine reuptake inhibitor which is similar to duloxetine for example, which was FDA approved for the treatment of fibromyalgia.

 So let’s go back to the case.
 Yes?

 Dr. Jane Ballantyne: Just ask you a question before we move on?